eclab/grains/dave/README.md

 If you made this 6, for example, you'd get 4PPQ, otherwise known as one pulse every 16th note.
 If you changed this to 24, you'd get one pulse every quarter note.
 The FIRST pulse is at the very first clock pulse after a START or a CONTINUE.

+## Other Stuff

+Dave also has a facility to convert .mid files to .h files that you can cut and paste into GRAINS Beats.